calaldees/teachingWorkshops/teacherEducation/pairProgramming.md

     * Delicate and intricate social management (know your class before you do this)
         * Assign pairs beforehand

-### My experience of pair programming as a developer
+### My experience of pair programming as a professional developer

 * I cant express the joy and safety of coding shoulder to shoulder with my colleges
 * We were both constantly learning
 * We channelled each others ideas
-* Senior members of the team shared insights and reasons
+* Senior members of the team shared insights and reasons for decisions
+    * The presence of one senior made all other developers better (zone of proximal development)
 * Weaker members asked questions and grew
-* Is a juniors didn't understand the code then it had to be made simple enough and commented for them to understand
+    * If a juniors didn't understand the code then it had to be made simple enough and commented enough for them to understand
 * Code was overall of a higher quality
 * I felt like part of a team
     * I grew